RevEngAI/reai-rz/README.md

 ## Basic Usage

 Before being able to use anything in the plugin, a config file in the user's home directory is required.
-Name of file must be `.reai-rz.toml`
+Name of file must be `.creait.toml`

 ```toml
 apikey = "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"    # Replace this with your own API key